NGWPC/autoeval-jobs/interfaces/job_conventions.md

   "timestamp": "2025-04-14T16:10:15.543210Z",
   "level": "ERROR",
   "job_id": "hand_inundator",
-  "region_tag": "f47ac10b-58cc-4372-a567-0e02b2c3d479",
+  "tags": {
+    "job_id": "hand_inundator",
+    "other_context": "<value>"
+    },
   "message": "Inundate job run failed: {fatal error message here}", }
 ```

 ### Logging libraries

 The logging module from the python standard library will be used to log messages to stderr.
-The library python-json-logger will be used to to create a formatting object to format the log messages.
+The library python-json-logger will be used to create a formatting object to format the log messages.